egedemirtas/java-ocp/README.md

 ```
 - Above code uses ***Deferred Execution*** in `print(animals, a -> a.canSwim());` and `print(animals, a -> a.canHop());`.
 It means code specified now will run later.
 Normally when an expression contains a nested method call, that method call is evaluated immediately.
 However in this case, `canHop()` and `canSwim()` are called when `print()` calls `test()`.
 - ***Lambdas work with interfaces that have only one abstract method (functional interface)***.
 In the code above java looks at `CheckTrait` interface
 - We are passing lambda as the second parameter of `print()` which expects `CheckTrait`.
 Java tries to map lambda to that interface: `boolean test(Animal a);`.
-Since that interface has to be a an `Animal` and returns `boolean` we know the lambda paramter has to be animal and returns `boolean`
+Since the parameter in that interface method has to be an `Animal` and returns `boolean`, we know the lambda parameter has to be animal and returns `boolean`
 - These are the same:
 ```java
 a -> a.canHop()